compilatio/moodle-plagiarism_compilatio/README.txt

 CHANGES
 ==========
-- Help sections in assignments and in plugin administration are linked to Compilatio helpcenter (https://support.compilatio.net).
+- Help sections in assignments and in plugin administration are linked to Compilatio helpcenter at support.compilatio.net.
 - Loading time is reduced in assignments.
 - A progress bar is displayed when clicking on the 'Refresh the informations' button in assignments.